Kurento/kurento/source/Open_API_Specification.rst

 proposal `JSON-RPC over
 HTTP <http://www.simple-is-better.org/json-rpc/jsonrpc20-over-http.html>`__.

-The format of the requests is specified by using the *Content-Type* header with a value of *application/json-rpc* and is required for requests containing a body.
-The format required for the response is specified in the request by setting the *Accept* header to the value *application/json-rpc*, that is, request and response bodies are serialized using the same format.
+The format of the requests is specified by using the `Content-Type`:mailheader: header with a value of :mimetype:`application/json-rpc` and is required for requests containing a body.
+The format required for the response is specified in the request by setting the `Accept`:mailheader: header to the value :mimetype:`application/json-rpc`, that is, request and response bodies are serialized using the same format.

 Request object